GSA/fedramp-automation/src/validations/constraints/README.md

    where
 	* `<oscal-artifact>`is your SSP, SAR, SAP, or POA\&M file
 	* `<fedramp-external-constraints>` is the name of a FedRAMP external constraints file (for example, **fedramp-external-allowed-values.xml**; you may specify more than one file)
-	* `<sarif-output>` is the auto-generated validation results file in the SARIF format (for more information about SARIF, visit [https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html](https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html))
+	* `<sarif-output>` is the name of a validation report file that the tool generates in the JSON-based SARIF format (for example, **report.sarif**; for more information about SARIF, visit [https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html](https://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html))
 	* `--sarif-include-pass` is the option to include passed validation results in the SARIF report (by default, the SARIF output includes only failed validations; if you want only the failed results, omit this option)

+For example, run the following command:
+`$ oscal-cli validate ssp.xml -c fedramp-external-allowed-values.xml -o ssp-validation-results.sarif --sarif-include-pass`

 To view a complete list of
   * OSCAL CLI commands, run the following command: